d12frosted/elpa-mirror/gnu/embark-readme.txt

   Embark has two variables, `embark-pre-action-hooks' and `embark-post-action-hooks', which are alists associating commands to hooks that should run before or after the command is used as an action.
-As with, `embark-setup-action-hooks', there are two special keys for the alists: `t' designates the default hook to run when no specific hook is specified for a command; and the hook associated to `:always' runs regardless.
+As with, `embark-target-injection-hooks', there are two special keys for the alists: `t' designates the default hook to run when no specific hook is specified for a command; and the hook associated to `:always' runs regardless.

   The default values of those variables are fairly extensive, adding creature comforts to make running actions a smooth experience.
 Embark